mattflo/pytest-autofocus/docs/index.md

 ## The solution

-In a perfect world, all you have to do is add `@pytest.mark.focus` to any test and click save.
+In a perfect world, all you have to do is add `@pytest.mark.focus` to any test and save.
 Move the decorator or add it to more tests.
 Remove when done and the full test suite runs again.

 ```python
 @pytest.mark.focus